- Departments & Programs

 Students interested in the major with an emphasis in creative writing should talk with the department chair or with a member of the department who teaches the writing workshops in order to plan an appropriate program of study.

 English majors may pursue an eleven-course sequence leading to a degree in English with an emphasis in creative writing.
-The sequence of courses must include:
+The sequence of courses must include the following:

 A course in postcolonial literature at the 200 or 300 level